eventbrite/javascript/general/README.md

 > There are only two hard things in Computer Science: cache invalidation and naming things. *Phil Karlton*

 ### Variables: Classes or newable functions
-Classes or newable functions (meant to be factories) should be singular, camelCase, and begin with a capital letter:
+Classes or newable functions (meant to be factories) should be PascalCase:

 ```js
 var groupTicket = new Ticket(id: 555);